Note on the results:

 Seats won in last House of Assembly election: 55

-* Political parties are illegal in Swaziland.
+* Political parties are illegal in Eswatini.
 All candidates contest the election as non-partisans.

 Population and number of registered voters: